How Anger Damages Relationships. Why your relationships fail

 The tip of the anger iceberg is when you see someone express anger in a physical way, like yelling, slamming doors, or throwing things.
 However, there are usually unexpressed emotions that contribute to this visible anger.

 This is the first step to developing emotional intelligence.
+It's important you remember this, because anger damage relationships.

 Identify any hidden emotions